-Have you ever stopped to think about the Japanese names and your anthroponymy?
-Have you ever wondered why names differ so much compared to other countries?
-It is unusual to find someone with the name of Maria and João in Japan, but it is easy to find Tanaka, Sato, Sasaki and Yamada… But… so what?
-Do you know where they get these names from and what are their meanings?
+Have you ever stopped to think about Japanese names and their anthroponymy?
+Ever wondered why the names differ so much compared to other countries?
+It's unusual to find someone by the name of Maria and João in Japan, but it's easy to find Tanaka, Sato, Sasaki and Yamada… But… so what?
+Do you know where they get these names from and what their meanings are?

-A Japanese name called jinmei [人名] is composed primarily of the family name and followed by the personal name or first name.
-The first name is usually used among acquaintances who have a certain intimacy, or on other occasions.
+A Japanese name called jinmei [人名] is composed, first, of the family surname and followed by the personal name or first name.
+Being that the first name is normally used between acquaintances with some intimacy, or in other occasions.

 How do Japanese names work?

-- Japanese names are often written with ideograms known as Kanji;
+- Japanese Names are usually written with ideograms known as Kanji;

-- Names can have several different pronunciations and even spellings, since a single Kanji has several pronunciations.
-Making it normal to create nicknames based on kanji the name;
+- Names can have several pronunciations and even different spellings, as a single Kanji has several pronunciations.
+Making it normal to create nicknames based on the kanji of the name;

-- Names can also have several meanings, since a Kanji it can also mean several things, in addition to the meaning of the pronunciation;
+- Names can also have several meanings, as a Kanji can also mean several things, in addition to the meaning of the pronunciation;

 - It is also common for people to write their names in Hiragana according to informality or occasion;

-- It is not common for Japanese to have a surname or middle name;
+- It is not common for the Japanese to have a surname or middle name;

-- Suffixes or honorary titles, in names, can be very useful, and should not be left aside, to differentiate a word from name, since Japanese names are usually the name of common things;
+- Suffixes or Honorifics, in names, can be very useful, and should not be left out, to differentiate a word from a name, since Japanese names are usually names of common things;

-Have you ever stopped to think about what meanings of Japanese names?
-Sometimes people have names of fruits, colors, numbers, but their name does not always mean that.
+Have you ever stopped to think about the meaning of Japanese names?
+Sometimes people have names of fruits, colors, numbers, but their name doesn't always mean it.
 See some examples below:

 - Ichigo - Strawberry